 New Yorkers are constantly seeking new and interesting ways to be entertained.
-Enter the realm of "immersive theater," which invites participants to explore the theatrical genre, devoid of the fourth wall.
+Enter the realm of "immersive theater" in NYC, which invites participants to explore the theatrical genre, devoid of the fourth wall.
 The quartet of shows we've rounded up here explores interactive theater in various formats, breaking down barriers between actors and attendees, and using nontraditional venues like multilevel stage sets, the city streets, or even a moving bus.
-Read on for four immersive theater productions where you'll be invited into the experience rather than just to observe it: each are sure to have you imagining theater in a whole new light.
+Read on for four immersive theater productions where you'll be invited into the experience rather than just to observe it: each is sure to have you imagining theater in a whole new light.

 Sleep No More

 Think Eyes Wide Shut, meets haunted house, meets murder-mystery theater, meets Shakespearean tragedy Macbeth, meets film noir, and you might just get the most general gist of this must-be-experienced-to-be-believed theatrical production, from British company Punchdrunk.
 Trust us, you've never seen anything quite like it.
 Sleep No More is not a traditional sit-down stage show, but rather a unique, roving, interactive play, where curious, adventurous theater-goers and anguished, agile actors roam freely between a massive multi-floor set.
 All the world's a stage here, where acts unfold throughout more than 100 meticulously detailed and dimly lit rooms, corridors, and themed spaces.